ctrlmaniac/sidebar/packages/simpler-css3/README.md

   align: "right", // string - right, left -- the position of the sidebar
   top: 0, // int - the amount in px of the position top of the sidebar
   width: 300, // int - the size in px of the sidebar
-  gap: 64, // int - the amount in px ot the gap that will be left when the screen is narrower than the sidebar width
+  gap: 64, // int - the amount in px of the gap that will be left when the screen is narrower than the sidebar width
   zIndex: 3000, // int - the z-index of the sidebar element
   freezePage: true, // bool - this option will disallow the scrolling of the page beneath the sidebar when it is opened
   animation: {
     duration: 500, // int - the time in ms of the animation
-    easing: "swing", // string - the tipe of easing animation },
+    easing: "ease-out", // string - the tipe of easing animation },
   mask: {
     // a mask that will cover the content beneath the sidebar when opened
     display: true, // boolean - disable or not the mask element
+    opacity: 0.5,
     css: {
       backgroundColor: "black",
-      opacity: 0.5,
-      filter: "Alpha(opacity=50)",
     },
   },
   events: {